Kevin Hagen

-Kevin Hagen (April 3, 1928 – July 9, 2005) was an American actor best known for his role as Dr. Hiram Baker on NBC's Little House on the Prairie.
+Kevin Hagen (April 3, 1928 – July 9, 2005) was an American actor best known for his role as Dr. Hiram Baker on NBC's TV series Little House on the Prairie.

+Kevin Hagen played Ed Bosworth in a 1958 episode of Have Gun - Will Travel, titled "Three Sons."

 Early life

 Hagen was born in Chicago, Illinois, to professional ballroom dancers, Haakon Olaf Hagen and Marvel Lucile Wadsworth.
 After his father deserted the family, Hagen was raised by his mother, grandmother, and aunts.
 As a 15-year-old, he relocated to Portland, Oregon, where one of his aunts had taken a teaching job.

 Hagen attended Portland's Jefferson High School.
 His family returned to Chicago, and he attended Oregon State University in Corvallis and the University of Southern California in Los Angeles, California, from which he received a degree in international relations.

-Hagen spent a year in law school at the University of California, Los Angeles, and was employed by the U.S. State Department in West Germany then spent two years in the United States Navy.
-He also taught ballroom dancing for Arthur Murray.
-At age 27, Hagen was spotted in a production of Eugene O'Neill's Desire Under the Elms and given a guest-starring role on the classic 1950s police series Dragnet, starring Jack Webb.

 Acting roles

 Hagen's first regular role on a series was in 1958 playing John Colton, the city administrator of New Orleans in the CBS Western Yancy Derringer.

 On April 29, 1962, Hagen was cast in the episode "Cort" of Lawman.

-Hagen guest-starred on Gunsmoke, The Big Valley, Bonanza, Laramie, Have Gun - Will Travel, Mannix, The Time Tunnel, and Perry Mason.
-Who made three appearances, in 1958 he played as Sgt.
-Burke in "The Case of the Sardonic Sergeant", in 1965 he played as murderer Jacob Leonard in "The Case of the Gambling Lady", seven months later he played as Samuel Carleton in "The Case of the Fugitive Fraulein".
-He appeared as Inspector Dobbs Kobick in nine episodes of Land of the Giants from 1968 to 1970.
+Hagen guest-starred on Gunsmoke, The Big Valley, Bonanza, Laramie, Have Gun - Will Travel(playing Ed Bosworth in "Three Sons" S1E34, 1958), Mannix, The Time Tunnel, and Perry Mason.
+He made three appearances on Mason.
+In 1958 he played Sgt.
+Burke in "The Case of the Sardonic Sergeant"; in (1965) he played murderer Jacob Leonard in "The Case of the Gambling Lady", and Samuel Carleton in "The Case of the Fugitive Fraulein."
+Hagan appeared as Inspector Dobbs Kobick in nine episodes of Land of the Giants from 1968 to 1970.